BILLPC2684/TGR-PRTO-RAYLIB/README.md

 * if eny of these dependencies go missing run: `./get-deps-mingw.sh`

-this will automatticly grab amd acquire missing dependencies!
+this will automatticly grab and acquire missing dependencies!

 ### Linux